zeruhur/plerion/012_starfaring_adventures.md

 | 8-10  | Clue regarding next encounter |
 | 11-12 | Advantage                     |

+- Some missions require the boarding of derelict for their salvage or dispossession.
+- Also distress calls could lead to dealing with similar environments.
-Encounter tables should be built thematically based on the type of mission and derelict explored (such as an alien infestation, a terrorist boarding, a failed experiment in a laboratory that released pathogens or psychotropics, etc.).
+- Encounter tables should be built thematically based on the type of mission and derelict explored (such as an alien infestation, a terrorist boarding, a failed experiment in a laboratory that released pathogens or psychotropics, etc.).

 ## Trade
 Trade is the backbone of the intergalactic economy.
 The routes established through the star systems guarantee the supply of materials impossible to produce on one planet, by importing them from others.